epw/consensus/Consensus Book.md

 With certain advanced moves, a Mage can attempt to shift the Consensus and change a fundamental truth about what the general populace believes to be possible.
 These status tracks are detailed in the Advanced Moves section of the Improvement chapter (see page XX), and they race against the Consensus Forces status track, which is controlled by one of the other major Forces in the world.
 Whichever one hits Code N first can set the tone for the shift in reality that is to come.

+\newpage

 # Magic

 What is magic you may be asking?
 Or "Where the heck is all the magic, I thought that’s what this game was supposed to be about!"
 Well look no further.

 ## Paradigm

 You need light to see.
 You need air to breathe.
 Things fall when you drop them.
 Electricity only flows in a complete circuit.
 There are radioactive metals.
+The sun is a star, and the moon reflects its light.

 All of these are very likely part of your model of how the world works.
 You can use this model to plan future actions, and to understand what must have happened when you’re learning about something.
 Your Paradigm for the world involves known physical laws, social norms, likely causes and effects, and so on.
 It even includes things in which you don’t understand the underlying causes, but you do know outcomes.
 You don’t have to understand the full complexity of the global financial system to know that you’ll be in trouble if you don’t make rent.